rehfeldchris/cs153/hw7/README.txt

 we included the libs for jasmin and javacc in our files, but we require java7 from you.

+we put some sample programs in the demo folder, and we'll run through how to compile one below. also, the output of these programs can be found in the demo folder.
 ------

 cd into our base dir. you should see directories like "src/" and "lib/".